Why Large Product Teams Create Fragmented Experiences

 Autonomy is neither good nor bad by default.
 It amplifies whatever context surrounds it.

-Autonomy combined with strong shared framing produces alignment.
+Autonomy with strong shared framing produces alignment.
 Autonomy without shared framing produces divergence.
 Control without autonomy produces stagnation.

 Many organizations believe they have strong framing because they have a vision statement, a strategy deck, and quarterly OKRs.
-But these artifacts often communicate direction at a surface level while leaving deep understanding fragmented.
+But these artifacts often communicate direction at a surface level while leaving deeper understanding fragmented.

 This is not a failure of empowerment.
 It is a failure of system design.